8 min read

 Enhancing Threat Detection and Analysis during Investigations

-At the risk of stating the obvious, in today's rapidly evolving threat landscape, organizations and MSSPs who often support them, face growing numbers of cyber adversaries - from sophisticated nation states to opportunistic cybercriminals.
+In today's rapidly evolving threat landscape, organizations and MSSPs face growing numbers of cyber adversaries, ranging from sophisticated nation-states to opportunistic cybercriminals.
 To effectively combat these threats, security professionals require advanced automated tools and methodologies that provide deep insights into attacker tactics and techniques.
 Binalyze AIR's automated compromise assessment, DRONE, coupled with the integration of MITRE ATT&CK, represents a powerful arsenal in the cybersecurity armory.

 Let's delve into the technical intricacies of how this integration enhances threat detection and analysis capabilities.